Hull City

 The Tigers were formed in July 1904, too late to apply to join a league

-so the club played friendly matched during their first season, submitting
+so the club played friendly matches during their first season, submitting

 an application to join the Football League the following year.
 At the

-time, the Football League's policy was to encourage the development of
+time, the League's policy was to encourage the development of

 professional association football in Yorkshire, a stronghold of Rugby